konpyutaika/nifikop/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

                   "external-dns.alpha.kubernetes.io/ttl": "5"
 ```

-You juste have to change the `Spec.Acme.Email` fied with your own email.
+You just have to change the `Spec.Acme.Email` field with your own email.
 You can also change the acme server to prod one `https://acme-v02.api.letsencrypt.org/directory`

 Once the configuration is ok, you can deploy the `Issuer` :